daudix/daudix.one/content/find/index.md

 ## Forges

-I was using GitHub from the very start of my FOSS journey, but (not so) recently I've [migrated to Codeberg](@/blog/2023-07-15-migration-from-github-to-codeberg/index.md), because I didn't like the direction where GitHub is heading.
+I was using GitHub since the very start of my FOSS journey, but some time ago I've [migrated to Codeberg](@/blog/2023-07-15-migration-from-github-to-codeberg/index.md) because I didn't like the direction where GitHub is heading, and I have no regrets of doing so.

 <div class="icon-grid">